Royal Marine Depot, Deal: Expansion

+Rebuilding

 After the war, Deal continued to be used for initial training of recruits (who would then move elsewhere for their commando training or other subsequent training).
 The (newly-renamed) Royal Marines School of Music returned to Deal in 1950; at the same time the old Divisional Bands of Portsmouth, Plymouth and Chatham were amalgamated to form the Royal Marines Band Service, which had its headquarters in the East Barracks.
 Boy Musicians (recruited from the age of 14) were accommodated in East Barracks, where they also received general schooling; SNCOs and trained musicians lived in North Barracks (or in the married accommodation by the old Cavalry Barracks).
-During the 1950s most of the old North Barracks buildings were demolished: the row of officers' houses on the south-west side of the parade ground were replaced in 1951 with a new Dining Hall and Naafi, and on the other side of the parade ground a striking new Drill Hall was erected.
+During the 1950s most of the old North Barracks buildings were demolished: the row of officers' houses on the south-west side of the parade ground were replaced in 1951 with a new Dining Hall and Naafi, and on the other side of the parade ground a striking new concrete shell-roofed Drill Hall was opened in September of that year (providing an interior space measuring 225 ft long by 90 ft 9 in wide, with no supporting columns).
 The original Georgian hospital/barrack blocks were demolished and replaced by a new accommodation block (containing 96 8-man dormitories and 12 single rooms for SNCOs), which was opened in 1956 by HM Queen Elizabeth The Queen Mother.
 At the same time the adjacent Victorian barrack blocks were updated.
 The old chapel and school in Canada Road now served as a Concert Hall and music theory rooms.

+Withdrawal

 In 1977 the Royal Marines Depot, Deal closed as a training base, with all Phase 1 commando training now taking place at Lympstone.
 The following year, the Physical Training Wing (established in Deal in 1871) was also relocated to Lympstone.
 Most of the barracks accommodation was then filled by 41 Commando; but after it was disbanded in 1981 the Royal Marines School of Music was left in sole occupancy.

 At approximately 8:20 am on 22 September 1989, a recreation centre in the North Barracks, part of the Royal Marines School of Music, was bombed by the IRA; the three-storey building was flattened, resulting in the deaths of 11 musicians, and injuries to 22 other marines.
 In 1989 a memorial garden was established, close to the site of the bombing, in the grounds of the former chapel and school.
 In 1993 a memorial bandstand was erected on Walmer Green.
 No one has ever been convicted over the deaths.

 The depot was largely withdrawn from service in 1991 although the Royal Marines School of Music remained on site in the East barracks until 1996, when it relocated to HMNB Portsmouth.